FGS

 Revisions

-- v1.0 (Evangelista et al. 2019) — original five-unit scale validated against acute clinical and post-procedure pain.
-Reference imagery and online scoring tool published at felinegrimacescale.com under CC-BY 4.0.
+- v1.0 (Evangelista et al. 2019): original five-unit scale validated against acute clinical and post-procedure pain.
+Paper and supplementary training manual published in Scientific Reports under CC BY 4.0; the separate felinegrimacescale.com online scoring tool is © Université de Montréal, all rights reserved.

 Target population